 (Note: If you are 70 years of age or over and have been involved in a collision, you could also receive a notice.
 This letter will indicate any testing that must be completed.
 You have 60 days to do the tests.)

-The Ministry of Transportation (MTO), ServiceOntario, and DriveTest teams are all involved in senior driver’s licence renewals.
-Each team has a different role to play in the renewal process.
-DriveTest Centres support the process by administering any tests that are suggested by an MTO driver improvement counsellor at the renewal session.
+The Ministry of Transportation (MTO), ServiceOntario, and DriveTest teams may all be involved in senior driver’s licence renewals.
+Each has a different role to play in the renewal process.
+DriveTest Centres support the process by administering any tests that are suggested by ServiceOntario or MTO at the time of renewal.
 Once you turn 80 years old, you will have to complete the following process every two years.

 Renewal Requirements for Senior Class G and Class M Drivers

-Starting at age 80, you must participate in a renewal session every 2 years.
+Starting at age 80, you must renew your driver’s licence every 2 years.

 Out of Province at Renewal Time

-MTO does not offer the senior renewal session outside of Ontario.
+Senior driver’s licence renewal appointments are not available outside of Ontario.
 If you are going to be out of the province when your licence expires, you may want to renew ahead of time.
-You can renew your licence up to 180 days prior to the expiry date.
+You can renew your licence up to 180 days before the expiry date on your licence.
 If you are out of the province when it is time to renew, you may apply for a temporary driver’s licence.
 Visit ServiceOntario for more information.

 Resources for Senior Class G or Class M Drivers